ONS-OpenData/dp-opendata-upload/README.md

 ### Components

-Lambda (and one lambda wrapped in a container) component we're using.
+Lambda (and one lambda wrapped in a container) components we're using.

 | Name | Type | Location | Description |
 | ---- | ---- | -------- | ----------- |